-Table 3-13: Accessory Agritourism Criteria Classification Maximum Lot Area Traffic Operational (whichever is less) [1] Generation Timeframe Large 10% of total acreage or 5 acres 20 or more VTD [2] More than four Small 10% of total acreage or Up to 20 VTD months per 3.5 acres [2] calendar year b.
+Table 3-13: Accessory Agritourism Criteria Classification Maximum Lot Area (whichever is less) [1] Traffic Generation Operational Timeframe Large 10% of total acreage or 5 acres 20 or more VTD [2] More than four Small 10% of total acreage or 3.5 acres Up to 20 VTD [2] months per calendar year b.
 The agritourism lot shall be located:

-Clustered development is measured by the actual individual lot on which the agritourism use is proposed, not the minimum lot size permitted in the zoning district.
-Vehicle trips per day, including customers, employees, and deliveries.
+- [1] Clustered development is measured by the actual individual lot on which the agritourism use is proposed, not the minimum lot size permitted in the zoning district. - [2] Vehicle trips per day, including customers, employees, and deliveries.